Squadrones/travellers/docs/installation.md

 ### **Check Application**
 1. Open `http://localhost:3000` in your browser
-2. You should see the Island Paradise homepage
+2. You should see the Lombok Island homepage
 3. Navigate through different sections to ensure they load

 ### **Check Database Connection**